itspangler/vanderbiltWebWorkshop/README.md

 Finally, spend about 15-20 minutes looking through personal and professional websites for your

-# &rarr 1: Basic principles for websites
+# &rarr; 1: Basic principles for websites